There is a number of utilities available for testing APIs. Some of them are covered in the following topics:

 - The REST Client menu appears under the Tools menu.
 Clicking it opens the REST client on a global level.

-For example, shown below is how the TwitterSearch API created in sample Access Twitter's Search Using an API can be invoked using the REST Client.
+- For example, shown below is how to invoke Google API using the REST Client.

 The API URL takes the form